bigcommerce/dev-docs/docs/api-docs/foundations/pos-foundation-overview.md

 ## Fork and install the source repository

 1. Fork the [point-of-sale-foundation repository (GitHub)](https://github.com/bigcommerce/point-of-sale-foundation) to your GitHub account.
-2. Clone your fork to your local development environment.
+2. Clone the fork to your local development environment.
 3. Navigate to your clone's root directory and install the application's default packages with npm.

 ```shell title="Install packages"